 In order to understand product liability, it’s helpful to understand the legal definition of a liability.
 A person, company, or other organization may be held liable in a court of law.
 This means they are found to be legally responsible for something that went wrong and caused harm to another person.
 When someone is found liable, that person or organization may be ordered to pay a sum of money to the person who was injured.

 A product liability attorney can investigate any type of allegedly defective product.
-A vast range of products has become the subject of litigation in court.
+As a result, a vast range of products has become the subject of litigation in court.
 These types of cases can generally be separated into two categories.

 It’s possible for a lawsuit to claim that a product was defective in both design and manufacture.
 Some lawsuits may also claim that the manufacturer failed to provide adequate warnings or instructions that would have enabled the consumer to use the product safely.
 For example, a pharmaceutical company might fail to warn consumers that a high blood pressure medication can lead to dangerous side effects if taken with grapefruit products.

 The compensatory money available falls into two categories: Economic and non-economic damages.
 Economic damages refer to money paid for your actual, calculable losses.
-These include your medical bills, pharmacy co-pays, lost wages, and loss of earning capacity if you will be unable to work in the future.
+These include your medical bills, pharmacy co-pays, lost wages, and loss of earning capacity if you cannot work in the future.
 Note that you may be able to recover money for past, current, and future medical bills.

 Non-economic damages are those that are less tangible.
 For example, you may be able to recover money for your pain and suffering and mental anguish.
-Non-economic damages are more likely to be substantial if you suffered severe injuries or permanent disabilities.
+However, non-economic damages are more likely to be substantial if you suffered severe injuries or permanent disabilities.

 Some consumers may also be able to recover punitive damages through a jury award.
-This is money paid for the purpose of punishing the manufacturer for conduct that was particularly egregious.
+This is money paid to punish the manufacturer for conduct that was particularly egregious.

 If you or a loved one has sustained injuries from a potentially defective product, it’s important to take action right away.
 There are deadlines for filing a claim.
 These deadlines, called statutes of limitation, vary from state to state.
 If you wait to find a lawyer, you might give up your legal right to file a lawsuit.